Altinn/altinn-studio-docs/content/app/design/guidelines/components/date/_index.en.md

 {{% /panel %}}

 ### Guidelines:
-- Always lable the input boxes (day, month, year), and keep a leading text for the input group.
+- Always label the input boxes (day, month, year), and add a label/heading for the input group as well.
 - If the foundational data exists, a specific date can be suggested in the field, or it can be preset with the current date.
 -
 ### Example of usage: